Red Claw Crab Care Guide: Not a Freshwater Crab (Despite What the Store Says)

 Sam Species Cohabitation

 The environment of a large aquarium with plentiful hiding spots and ample space for the Red Claw Crabs to define their areas is critical if you’re looking into having multiple together.
 This helps avoid hostility or clashes over territories.
 To guarantee tranquility, it’s suggested that one male be in companionship with two female red claws.
-With this gender ratio, ensuring minimal aggression among them can be expected as well as being able to witness more peaceful habits between each other compared to unbalanced ratios involving too many males among other species inhabiting your tank.
+With this gender ratio, ensuring minimal aggression among them is expected as well as being able to witness more peaceful habits between each other compared to unbalanced ratios involving too many males among other species inhabiting your tank.

 Consequently, through properly furnishing an appropriate size enclosure according to numerous factors, including ornamentation, successful housing of several Red Claws will give owners much pleasure due to the fascinating behavior patterns observed from these crustaceans dwelling under our care.
 If the environment is right and the health of the crab is kept, breeding is possible.